patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/motion/motion.md

 PatternFly components support motion in the form of **micro animations**, which are small, unobtrusive, and often understated.
 These animations serve specific purposes within a UI, and are designed to be subtle and complementary.

-This behavior is built into PatternFly, so there is nothing additional you need to do to support motion.
-To meet accessibility requirements, reduced motion support is determined based on users' browser settings.
+Animations are largely built into PatternFly components, but there may be instances where you need to use our motion tokens to enable an animation in your specific scenarios.
+Wherever PatternFly provides animation, reduced motion support (based on users' browser settings) is provided.

 If you want to implement additional motion, or if you'd like to customize the default PatternFly behavior, [follow these practices.](#custom-motion)